The Royal Navy of Sailing Ships

 Subsidiary boards like the Victualling Board, the Sick and Hurt Board and the Transport Board would be established from time to time to oversee certain aspects of the Board's work.

-Manning the ships' crews was a mixture of volunteers - enticed by recruiting posters and receiving the King's shilling as a reward - and forced recruiting by the Impress Service - its Press Gangs would roam the country, particularly the port areas, looking for men without allowed exemptions (i.e. not apprentices or "gentlemen" or on outbound merchantmen) and seize them for service aboard.
+Manning the ships' crews was a mixture of volunteers - enticed by recruiting posters and receiving the King's shilling as a reward - and forced recruiting by the Impress Service: its Press Gangs would roam the country, particularly the port areas, looking for men without protections (i.e. not apprentices or "gentlemen" or on outbound merchantmen) and seize them for service aboard.

 Volunteers would be eligible for an advance of 2 months' pay and would be treated more favourably than their pressed counterparts.
-Clothes and equipment, such as a hammock, had to be bought from the ship's Purser out of the advance.
-Volunteers were also protected from creditors, up to the value of £20.
+Clothing (slops) and equipment, such as a hammock, had to be bought from the ship's Purser out of the advance.
+Volunteers were often men fleeing from awkward situations like pregnant women and their irate fathers or husbands, and unpaid debts (they were protected from creditors up to the value of £20 - a very substantial sum for the times).

 Recruiting poster - A Press Gang seizing civilians for Navy service

-Alternatively the Captain, ultimately responsible for fully manning his command before sailing, might have to choose between sailing undermanned or asking for convicts from Navy Hulks (naval prisons) and civil prisons (men sentenced to jail by the Courts of Assizes), the latter landsmen (landlubbers) requiring harsh training to understand the bewildering complexity of a sailing ship and acquire their sea legs, started on by their division petty officers' rattan canes or knotted rope ends.
+Alternatively the Captain, ultimately responsible for fully manning his command before sailing, could ask for unemployed seamen from Accommodation Hulks hosting them between assignments, or might have to choose between sailing undermanned or asking for convicts from Navy Hulks (naval prisons) and civil prisons (men sentenced to jail by the Courts of Assizes), the latter landsmen (landlubbers) requiring harsh training to understand the bewildering complexity of a sailing ship and acquire their sea legs, started on by their division Petty Officers' rattan canes or knotted rope ends.

 Navy Hulk - Ship's waist

-The next career step was Lieutenant, achieved after passing an examination by a Board of Captains periodically convened for the purpose - subject to subsequent Admiralty confirmation.
-A Lieutenant could be appointed to serve as one of the various Lieutenants (1st, 2nd, 3rd, 4th) on a ship of the line or frigate, or to command a smaller ship like a two-masted sloop-of-war or brig-of-war, later becoming a Commander (with courtesy title of Captain).
+The next career step was Lieutenant, achieved after passing an examination by a Board of Captains periodically convened for the purpose - subject to subsequent Admiralty confirmation and therefore becoming a Commissioned Officer.
+A Lieutenant could be appointed to serve as one of the various Lieutenants (1st, 2nd, 3rd, 4th) on a ship of the line or frigate, or to command a smaller ship like a two-masted sloop-of-war or brig-of-war, later becoming a Commander (with the courtesy title of Captain).

 The most important further career step was that of Post Captain, an appointment solely made by the Lords Commissioners of the Adimiralty.
 A Junior Post Captain (less than 3 years' seniority) could be assigned to command a Frigate, a Senior Post Captain a Ship-of-the-Line (see Ship Rates further down).

-Although career advancement was largely a matter of patronage by influential naval and civil figures, nevertheless it could be helped by outstanding feats of arms reported in the official Army and Navy Gazette, and the civilian London Gazette - they also served to bolster faltering British morale, often depressed by Napoleon's continuing land victories on the Continent.
+Although career advancement was largely a matter of seniority and "interest" (patronage by influential naval and civil figures), nevertheless it could be helped by outstanding feats of arms reported in the official Army and Navy Gazette, and the civilian London Gazette - which also served to bolster faltering British morale, often depressed by Napoleon's continuing land victories on the Continent.

-The London Gazette page of 6 November, 1805 at right announces the death of Lord Nelson at Trafalgar.
+The London Gazette of 6 November, 1805: the page at right announces the death of Lord Nelson at the victoriuos battle of Trafalgar.

-Any sailing vessel belonging to a fleet would fly at the mizzen or main mast a coloured pennant corresponding to the flag rank of its commander, and a corresponding large ensign aft.
-Admirals with no squadron to command were referred to as Yellow Admirals (see also United Kingdom: Royal Navy rank flags and Heart of Oak).
+Any sailing vessel belonging to a fleet would fly at the mizzen or main mast a coloured pennant corresponding to the flag rank of its Commanding Admiral, and a corresponding large ensign aft.
+Admirals with no squadron to command were referred to as Yellow Admirals (see also United Kingdom: Royal Navy rank flags and Heart of Oak)

 Pennant of Admiral of the Blue - Cantons for Admiral, Vice-Admiral, Rear-Admiral - Commodore's pennant